techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 ```
 !
 Please be aware, that the values from the configuration file will be overwritten with the values from the commandline which again will be overwritten with the values from an addtional file that has been specified with the `--params-file` option.

-#### Extend M2IF with additional libraries
+#### Extend Pacemaker Community with additional libraries

 In more complex projects, it'll we possible, that addional libraries are necessary.
-As the M2IF - Simple Console Tool uses a Symfony DI container, it is necessary to register the additional library by adding it to the configuration file.
-Depending on how the M2IF - Simple Console Tool has been installed, there a two options.
+As the Pacemaker - Community Console Tool uses a Symfony DI container, it is necessary to register the additional library by adding it to the configuration file.
+Depending on how the Pacemaker - Community Console Tool has been installed, there a two options.

 !
 Whenever you write an extension library do NOT forget to provide the Symfony DI configuration.

 ##### Extension Libraries

-Assuming, that the M2IF - Simple Console Tool has been installed as Composer library, together with a Magento 2 installation, the simplest way to register an additional extension is to add a snippet, e. g. `<custom-configuration-dir>/extension-libraries.json` that contains the name of the library, like
+Assuming, that the Pacemaker - Community Console Tool has been installed as Composer library, together with a Magento 2 installation, the simplest way to register an additional extension is to add a snippet, e. g. `<custom-configuration-dir>/extension-libraries.json` that contains the name of the library, like

 ```json
 {